JoseKling/PointProcesses.jl/docs/src/examples/Basics.md

 p_waiting
 ````

 This could be maybe exponential, but there is some signs that it is not.
-For example, why do we not see any waiting times below approxiamtely 0.1s?
+For example, why do we not see any waiting times below approximately 0.1s?
-Let's fit the actual model now using PointProcesses.jl and run soem, formal statistical tests.
+Let's fit the actual model now using PointProcesses.jl and run some formal statistical tests.

 ### Fitting a Homogeneous Poisson Process